youseftareq33/AndroidStudio_Birzeit_University_Student_App/README.md

    Update Student: Admins can update the details of existing student records.

-View Student Information:
+ - View Student Information:

    Admins can view detailed information about students, including their academic and personal details.

-Student Functionalities:
+- Student Functionalities:

-View University Map:
+- View University Map:

 Students can view a detailed map of the university campus.

-View Faculty and Major Details:
+- View Faculty and Major Details:

 Students can click on a specific faculty to view detailed information about all the majors offered by that faculty.

-Semester Payment Calculation:
+- Semester Payment Calculation:

 Students can calculate their semester fees based on their major and the cost per credit hour.

-View Cafeteria Products:
+- View Cafeteria Products:

-Students can view products offered by different cafeterias.
-They can search for specific products within a cafeteria.
+Students can view products offered by different cafeterias., and they can search for specific products within a cafeteria.

-Order Management:
+- Order Management:

   Add Orders: Students can place orders for cafeteria products, specifying quantities.

   View Orders: Students can view their current orders.

   Checkout Orders: Students can complete their orders through a checkout process.

-Task Management:
+- Task Management:

   View Tasks: Students can view both completed tasks and due tasks.

   Add Task: Students can add new tasks to their task list.

   Delete Task: Students can remove tasks from their task list.

-Academic Grade Calculation:
+- Academic Grade Calculation:

 Students can calculate their academic grades based on their coursework and exams.

-View Personal Information:
+- View Personal Information:

 Students can view their personal and academic information stored in the system.

+# Tools and Technologies:

+- Android SDK: For app development.
+- Python Flask: For backend API services.
+- MySQL: For database management.
+- Volley Library: For network operations.
+- XML: For defining UI components and styles.

+# step to run app:

+1) run xampp and set database inside it.

+2) run main.py that inside Birzeit_student_flask folder.

+3) launch android studio and run the project.

+# Note:

+to enter admin panel:

+id: admin

+pass: admin